epam/edp-install/docs/operator-guide/install-keycloak.md

 ## Installation

+!!! info
+    It is also possible to install Keycloak using the Helmfile.
+For details, please refer to the [Install via Helmfile](./install-via-helmfile.md#deploy-keycloak) page.

 To install Keycloak, follow the steps below:

 1. Check that a security namespace is created.
 If not, run the following command to create it: